emcf/thepipe/README.md

 ## How it works 🛠️

 thepi.pe uses computer vision models and heuristics to extract clean content from the source and process it for downstream use with [language models](https://en.wikipedia.org/wiki/Large_language_model), or [vision transformers](https://en.wikipedia.org/wiki/Vision_transformer).
 The output from thepi.pe is a list of chunks containing all content within the source document.
-These chunks can easily be converted to a prompt format that is compatible with any LLM or multimodal model with `thepipe.chunks_to_messages`, which gives the following format:
+These chunks can easily be converted to a prompt format that is compatible with any LLM or multimodal model with `thepipe.core.chunks_to_messages`, which gives the following format:
 ```json
 [
   {